S’igeikaawu: ghost (detail)

 A press visit to the exhibition proved that Adjaye’s lay-out was indeed as sumptuous as it was ingenious: The textile scrims allowed for an all-over view of the show as one moved through it, while the showerhead-type speakers kept the sound discretely individualized.
 Entering the first section, dubbed by the curators “The Nickelodeon,” the viewer is treated to a piece from 1900 by the Edison Manufacturing Company.
 Following a circular path, the next section is the immersive “Cinemascope,” featuring new works.
 The viewer finishes in “WeTube,” a clever section that plays on the idea of the commonality of visual art when it is made to move.
 As a tie-in to SITE’s “Dissolve,” the Railyard gallery Zane Bennett Contemporary Art offers “Video as Object,” while “Currents 2010,” a consortium of video, sound, and performance artists, opened June 17 at El Museo Cultural de Santa Fe, also in the Railyard.

 SITE Santa Fe undeniably put New Mexico on the contemporary-art map when it opened, transforming a sprawling beer warehouse next to the railroad tracks into a kunsthalle-type of art space, in 1995.
 Laura Steward, Phillips Director since 2005, joined the organization after a stint at MASS MoCA, and has several exhibitions and biennials under her belt.
 Now the time has come for her to move on, having announced last September that she would step down after the biennial opened this year.
 One of her pet accomplishments was spearheading a 3,000 square-foot on-campus workshop that allows for the execution of site-specific installations and other large art works.
 With a new husband and baby, a seven-year-old daughter, and traveling exhibitions to curate in her near future, Steward has every reason to claim exhaustion as her chief sensation.
 Noting that it’s been a difficult time for fundraising, she says, “I’ll be glad to be doing more art and less money!”
 SITE recently announced its new director and chief curator: Irene Hofmann, who comes to Santa Fe eminently primed from her current position as Executive Director of Baltimore’s Contemporary Museum.
+She hopes to bring more and more people together through art and make it accessible to everyone through things like an online art course and further exhibitions.

 Of course, art is not solely about animation–or any one medium, style, period, or venue.
 SOFA–the International Sculpture Objects & Functional Art Fair–has been taking place in Chicago and New York since 1994.
 As postmodernism allowed for broader definitions of art, SOFA’s identity crept upwards from a whopper of a crafts fair into a must-do on a par with Art Basel/Miami Beach and Art Chicago for the global art expo set.
 This year, SOFA WEST’s second, establishes Santa Fe as one of the big-three locations for the exposition, which is celebrating with extra-curricular activities such as the pre-fair symposium taking place from July 6-8, “Historic Bond/Contemporary Spirit: Collecting New Southwest Native Pottery.”
 Lectures sponsored by Santa Feans Jane Sauer Gallery, Blue Rain Contemporary, SWAIA (the organizing foundation behind the hugely popular annual August event on the